Table of Contents

 Schematic

-For this week I wanted to design boards that can accept both I2C and UART communication protocols
+For this week I wanted to design boards that can accept both I2C and UART communication protocols.

-A tip by You can simply use Ctrl+C > Ctrl+V to copy and paste pictures into KiCAD
+A tip by Abin: You can simply use Ctrl+C > Ctrl+V to copy and paste pictures into KiCAD

 For I2C communication I will be using Midhun's (FA2023) documentation, but adapting for Attiny 1614 (he used ATtiny 412) I tried improving on the original design by adding UART connections following the convention followed by FTDI to be able to debug the code if required.